-2: You Need A Specialist.
-I'm certified as a specialist by the State Bar Of California and the American Bankruptcy Board Of Certification and have been ever since certification was first introduced in 1994.
+I've been certified as a specialist by the State Bar Of California and the American Bankruptcy Board Of Certification since 1994.
 I am also a CPA.
-What this means to you is that I am uniquely qualified to analyze your situation, design a solid game plan, implement that game plan and shepherd you through the highly complex bankruptcy process safely.
-If you had a complex medical condition, you'd insist on seeing a specialist, right?
-You wouldn't want to see a general practitioner, or a doctor who only dabbles in that sort of medicine.
-It's the same when it comes to bankruptcy.
-There are many attorneys who know a little about bankruptcy--I often say they know enough to be dangerous--but you want, and need, a specialist.
+What this means to you is that I am uniquely qualified to analyze your situation and shepherd you through the highly complex bankruptcy process safely.

-5: You Want Convenience.
-We recognize that filing bankruptcy is akin to having root canal, so my staff and I endeavor to create a relaxed, comfortable environment for our clients.
-And although I encourage you to come to meet with me at my home office in Woodland Hills, both the initial consultation and the follow-up meeting to complete the papers can be done by phone, e-mail, fax and mail if you so desire.
+I create a relaxed comfortable environment for my clients to make the process as smooth as possible.
+Although I encourage you to come meet with me at my home office in Woodland Hills, both the no-charge initial consultation and the follow-up meeting to complete the papers can be done by phone, e-mail, fax and mail if you so desire.

-6: You Want The Truth.
-I practice law the way I try to live my life--by the golden rule--treating my clients the way I would want to be treated--with dignity, understanding and compassion.
+I practice law the way I try to live my life--by the Golden Rule--treating my clients the way I would want to be treated--with dignity, understanding and compassion.
 If bankruptcy is an unwise idea, or there are better nonbankruptcy alternatives available, I'll be the first to tell you.
-We can't wave a magic wand and solve all of your financial woes.
-We can't put food on your table, find you employment, or double your earnings.
-But what I can do is listen to your situation, identify all of your available options, make suggestions, and help you utilize the tool of bankruptcy carefully and creatively so that we can get your life back on track.

-7th and finally: I'm Very Good At What I Do.
 My approach to representing my clients successfully is simple: be very thorough and very careful.
 My reputation in the industry is that I am meticulous and detailed.
 I know all of the judges, all of the bankruptcy trustees, and virtually all of the attorneys who represent your potential adversaries.
-I know what they're looking for.
+I know what they looking for.
 I know what raises red flags.
-I know how to avoid the numerous traps for the unwary.
-I know how to successfully navigate you, your home, and your other assets, through the shark-infested bankruptcy waters.